phasebash/jsdoc3-maven-plugin/README.md

 jsdoc3-maven-plugin
 ===================

-An automatic documentation generator for JavaScript within the Maven build lifecycle.
+An automatic documentation generator for JavaScript within the Maven Reporting lifecycle.

 ## What is the jsdoc3-maven-plugin? ##
-The jsdoc3-maven-plugin is a [modern maven plugin](http://maven.apache.org/plugin-tools/maven-plugin-plugin/examples/using-annotations.html) built for the purposes of generating [jsdoc](http://usejsdoc.org/) along with the Maven build lifecycle.
+The jsdoc3-maven-plugin is a [modern maven plugin](http://maven.apache.org/plugin-tools/maven-plugin-plugin/examples/using-annotations.html) built for the purposes of generating [jsdoc](http://usejsdoc.org/) along with the Maven Reporting lifecycle.
 By default, the plugin will bind to the _site_ phase, though this is configurable as with any other Maven plugin with goals.

 ## Getting Started ##